What we do and how to join

 Dr Eileen Rubery have come from Girton to talk about their research into papyrology and early Christian art; Dr Mary Tiffen has spoken to us on the life of the women of her family in nineteenth-century China; we have heard about the life of a British entrepreneur in eighteenth-century India, and had an insider’s view of the system for the appointment of senior clergy in the Anglican Church; a descendant of the Marquesses of Bute has spoken to us about their role in the development of modern Cardiff, and the medievalism of Cardiff Castle and Castell Coch; and we have had talks on sustainable farming, on mathematics, on Persian gardens, and on historical textiles.

-For further information, to book for an event, or to be added to the mailing list for future events, please email the group organizer, Barbara Hird at firstname.lastname@example.org.
+For further information, to book for an event, or to be added to the mailing list for future events, please email the group organiser, Fiona Hallworth, at firstname.lastname@example.org.

-The events organised for 2019 are listed below.
-For further information, to book for an event, or to be added to the mailing list for future events, please email the group organizer, Barbara Hird at email@example.com.
+The following three meetings are planned for 2021.
+For further information, to book for an event, or to be added to the mailing list for future events, please email the group organiser, Fiona Hallworth at email@example.com.
 If you need transport to a meeting it is often possible to arrange it.